You want smart political talk without the meltdowns?

 European Union was the most difficult from what I understand.

-So for the first time in many years, we'll slash the cost of prescription drugs, and we will bring fairness to America.
+So, for the first time in many years, we'll slash the cost of prescription drugs, and we will bring fairness to America.

-Drug prices will come down by much more, really, if you think 59, if you if you think of a drug that is sometimes 10 times more expensive, it's much more than the 59%.
+If you think of a drug that is sometimes 10 times more expensive, it's much more than the 59%.

-You know, it depends on the way you want to analyze it, but in one way you could analyze it that way.
+You know, it depends on the way you want to analyze it, but in one way, you could analyze it that way.

 But between 59 and 80, and I guess even 90 percent.

-Well, we're getting them down 60, 70, 80, 90 percent, but actually more than that if you think about it in the way uh mathematically.
+Well, we're getting them down 60, 70, 80, 90 percent, but actually more than that if you think about it in the way mathematically.

 They've been very tough, nasty.